1. Observance of Regulations & Behaviour

 (b) In International selection events the Board may authorise motorised vehicles for the observance of a competitor(s).

 (c) Where vehicles are to be authorised a full description of the vehicle and registration number shall be given to the event promoter prior to the start of the competitor.
-A competitor shall not be overtaken by his support vehicle more frequently than once every 10 miles.
+A competitor shall not be overtaken by their support vehicle more frequently than once every 10 miles.
 Where possible the vehicle must be driven at normal traffic speed and must not follow the competitor, nor impede or annoy other competitors.
 Any competitor whose authorised vehicle impedes or causes annoyance to any other competitor shall be liable to disqualification from the event.
 Where any other vehicle precedes or follows for any length of time, or frequently passes a competitor, that vehicle shall be deemed to be associated with that competitor who shall be liable to disqualification from the event.

 Competitors may only be handed food, drink or equipment from a helper who is on foot.